Design in the Solar System ,

 The strangest moon in the solar system is Miranda, one of Uranus' moons.
 Miranda is a small moon and scientists didn't really want to even study it with Voyager.
 They wanted to get the really detailed photos of some of Uranus' larger moons.
 Scientists assuming evolution and an old age for things expect more interesting geology, more volcanism, and more surface features on a large moon.
 Small moons give off heat more rapidly than large ones.
 This is why Miranda was such a surprise.
 If it were 4.6 billion years old and formed from a collapsing cloud, it should not be so interesting.

 At Miranda Voyager photographed many types of strange surface features.
 One of the NASA scientists said "if you can imagine taking all the bizarre geologic forms in the solar system and putting them on one object, you've got it in front of you."
 Miranda has a cliff face, for instance, which is nearly 10 miles high.
 The most famous feature is something called "the chevron" which looks like a giant white check mark!
 Scientists apparently have no clue how to explain it.
-Two well-known planetary scientists (see reference 13) recently wrote the following about this mysterious check mark: "From a distance, it looked as though some celestial giant had painted a big white check mark on its surface, as if to say, 'Here's the answer!'"
-It has been suggested that Miranda (the Mangled Moon or the Quilted Moon) is an object that went through a collision.
+Two well-known planetary scientists (see reference 14) recently wrote the following about this mysterious check mark: "From a distance, it looked as though some celestial giant had painted a big white check mark on its surface, as if to say, 'Here's the answer!'"
+It has been suggested that Miranda (which I have called the Mangled Moon or the Quilted Moon) is an object that went through a collision.
 The idea is that it broke apart and pulled back together and rounded itself into a sphere again.
 To the author, believing in a "celestial giant" seems more reasonable.
 But the author would call him God.
 There is such a variety of strange and different "worlds" in our solar system it will give scientists much to learn for many years to come.

 Perhaps the most direct evidence of catastrophe in the Solar System, however, is in the craters.
 Planets and moons in all regions of the Solar System bear the marks of being heavily bombarded by meteorites.
 Evolutionists all agree that there was a period of heavy cratering in the past, with much more frequent impacts than today.
 Evolutionists believe it was due to debris leftover from the formation of the planets, which would be swept up by the planets.